 Pressure gradient formulations in an s-coordinate have been the subject of a vast number of papers (e.g., ??).
-A number of different pressure gradient options are coded, but they are not yet fully documented or tested.
+A number of different pressure gradient options are coded but the ROMS-like, density Jacobian with cubic polynomial method is currently disabled whilst known bugs are under investigation.

-• Traditional coding (see for example ? : (ln\dynhpg\sco=true, ln\dynhpg\hel=true)
+• Traditional coding (see for example ? : (ln\dynhpg\sco=true)